 Best Film Carry On Dick Best Character Sergeant Jock Strapp in Carry On Dick Silliest name Jock Strapp in Carry On Dick Films 9 - Abroad, Matron, Girls, Dick, Behind, England, That's, Emmannuelle, Columbus Best Line "Wayayy"

 With his gawky angular frame and jerky movements, he became a valued requisition for the later Carry Ons.
-He was born in Newcastle on the 26th April 1927 to a theatrical family stretching back for generations.
+He was born in Newcastle on the 26th April 1927, as John Douglas Robertson, to a theatrical family stretching back for generations.
 His grandfather was in silent films and his father was a Northern theatre impresario, who put on variety shows and pantos all over the UK.

 As a youngster during WWII, he gave up school for show business and worked for his father as a £2 a week dogsbody going everything from stagehand to carpentry.
 On 3 occasions his career has been helped by circumstances beyond his control.
 The first was on his 15th birthday when, the story goes, his father gave him a script for a pantomime and told him to go to Sunderland and put it on the stage.
 The second happened when the leading actor, in one of the many pantomimes he had produced, fell ill and as nobody else knew the lines Jack took his part on the stage, and this gave him a taste for comedy acting and set him on his path.